 The Uniform Dwelling Code (UDC) is the statewide building code for one and two family dwellings built since June 1, 1980.
 The code sets minimum standards for fire safety; structural strength; energy conservation; erosion control; heating, plumbing and electrical systems; and general health and safety.
 A recent change in State law requires all municipalities in the State to enforce the UDC.
-The UDC is an important tool for use in developing quality housing in the Town of Randolph.
+The UDC is an important tool for use in developing quality housing in Columbia County.